- Position: Defender

 Bornstein took MLS by storm in 2006.
 A fourth round pick for Chivas USA, he won the MLS Rookie of the Year award after scoring six goals and four assists in his debut season.
 He was used all around the park, but eventually settled into defense.
 The following year he helped his team to the Western Conference regular season title.

 He became a regular with the USMNT during the 2010 World Cup Qualifying cycle, and was part of the squad for South Africa.
 He got the start against Algeria in the Group Stage of the 2010 World Cup and again against Ghana in the knockout round.

-Bornstein left MLS following the 2010 season, signing with Tigres in Mexico’s Liga MX.
-He is currently on loan to Liga MX club Atlante.
+Bornstein left MLS following the 2010 season, signing with Tigres in Mexico's Liga MX.
+He later moved to Queretaro before joining Israeli club Maccabi Netanya in June, 2018.

 2011: Started against Paraguay on March 29th.
 Pressed into service in the Gold Cup final, subbing on in the 11th minute when Steve Cherundolo was injured.

 2010: Played in the January friendly against Honduras.
 Played in both Sendoff Series games and was named to the World Cup roster.
 Played two games in the World Cup, starting against Algeria and Ghana.
 Started against South Africa on Noiv 17th.

 2009: A second-half sub against Honduras on June 6th.
 Played in the October World Cup Qualifiers, scoring the tying goal against Costa Rica on the final match day to send Honduras through to the World Cup.
 Honduras declared a national holiday and announced Bornstein was welcome to enter the country without a visa as their honored guest.

 2007: Won his first cap on January 20 where he also scored his first goal.
 A member of the Gold Cup winning squad and the Copa America squad.
 Started August road loss in Sweden.